 30-DAY SEC YIELD

 The 30-Day SEC Yield is computed in accordance with a standardized method prescribed by rules of the SEC.
-The 30-day SEC Yield is computed by dividing the fund's investment income per share earned during a particular 30-day base period by the maximum offering price per share on the last day of the base period, and then annualizing the result.
-The 30-day SEC Yield is calculated at each month end and updated within the first ten business days of the following month.
+The 30-Day SEC Yield is computed by dividing the fund's investment income per share earned during a particular 30-day base period by the maximum offering price per share on the last day of the base period, and then annualizing the result.
+The 30-Day SEC Yield is calculated at each month end and updated within the first ten business days of the following month.
 Be advised that the 30-Day SEC Yield calculation does not account for return of capital.
 Please refer to the most recent Annual Report for additional information regarding the composition of distributions.
-The subsidized 30-Day SEC Yield reflects the reimbursements or waivers of certain expense.
+The subsidized 30-Day SEC Yield reflects the reimbursements or waivers of certain expenses.
 Had fees not been waived and/or expenses reimbursed, the yield would be lower.
 The unsubsidized 30-Day SEC Yield does not reflect reimbursements or waivers of expense fees.

 *Expense ratios are as-of the most recent prospectus.
 Contractual arrangements (if applicable) have been made with the fund’s investment manager, Transamerica Asset Management, Inc. (“TAM”), through March 1, 2019.

 **Reflects average annual returns.
 Returns for funds that are less than one year old are not annualized.